twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-1-middle-way%zh.rst

 The second knowledge is knowing why dukkha arises?
 The third knowledge is knowing the place of ending dukkha.
 The fourth knowledge is knowing the way to the ending of dukkha.
 These are the very high levels of right views.

 The Four Noble Truths demonstrate the process of vipassanā practice.
-With the eight factors working with dukkha and discerning it.
-The result is abandoning the cause of dukkha and realizing the ending of dukkha.
+Working with the eight path factors to discern the dukkha of the five khandhas; the result is abandoning the cause of dukkha and realizing the ending of dukkha.
 While the path consciousness is arising, at the same time, one penetrates The Four Noble Truths.
 Is it possible?
 For example, the candlelight will come out if we light a candle; at the same time, the darkness disappears, and the wick and the oil also burn out.

 The Buddha continued to talk dukkha.
 He penetrated dukkha by himself, and not heard from others.
 The Buddha proclaimed himself as an Awakened One only when thoroughly penetrated The Four Noble Truths in its three phases and 12 aspects.
 The three phases are;